txiong002/Rust_Starship-Crawler/README.md

 TBD

-## How to run
+## How to play

-Open a terminal and type the command
+1) Open a terminal and type the command

 `cargo run`

+2) When prompted, enter your name.

+3) Have fun!

 # References